In Soviet Russia, the game plays you

 - The Great Politics Mess-Up: The USSR's number is almost up, as evidenced by Moscow now being awash with American dollars.

-- Hint System: Sutherland's ghost.
+- Hint System: Rukov's father's ghost in the Conspiracy re-release.
 You can call him up any time for advice, and he's even nice enough to let you know if you've bumbled into a no-win situation.